anhero/BaconBox-OLD/meta/tiled/tiled_properties.markdown

 </tr>
 </table>

-#### RedBox::InanimateSprite
+#### InanimateSprite

-A "RedBox::InanimateSprite" cannot be animated.
+A "InanimateSprite" cannot be animated.
 It can only have one frame.
 Read the properties' description carefully, some of them can only be used for specific types of objects.
 <table>
 <tr>
 <th>Name</th>